maloq/obsidian-public/Project draft.md

 ### Problem statement

-To develop a robust machine learning framework that characterizes
+To develop a machine learning framework that characterizes
 and differentiates local atomic structures, crystalline order, etc in monoatomic
-metals(and other materials?)
+metals.

 ### Goals